As a Canadian, if you have ever considered buying bitcoin, you have probably asked yourself this question: ‘Is it legal?’

 The answer, reassuringly, is yes.
-It is perfectly legal to purchase and trade cryptocurrencies in Canada.
+It is perfectly legal to purchase and trade bitcoin in Canada.
 The Government of Canada website has a page dedicated to digital currencies which states the following:

 Using digital currencies

 You can use digital currencies to buy goods and services on the Internet and in stores that accept digital currencies.
 You may also buy and sell digital currency on open exchanges, called digital currency or cryptocurrency exchanges.
 An open exchange is similar to a stock market.

 It couldn’t be any clearer than that.
 As a Canadian resident, you are free to purchase, trade and spend Bitcoin anywhere you can find that will accept it.
 This provides the necessary peace of mind for anyone considering adding bitcoin to their investment portfolio, or indeed simply purchasing some bitcoin to spend.

 Shedding the darkness